RSO Indoor Event Policy

-The RSO Social Event Policy pertains to those on-campus events sponsored by University of Houston registered student organizations meeting the following criteria:
+The RSO Indoor Event Policy pertains to those on‐campus events sponsored by a registered student

 Responsibility of Hosting Organization

 The hosting organization will take active responsibility for the event, and is to be visible, proactive and accessible.
 The expectation is that the full membership of the hosting organization is knowledgeable of and responsible for their duties during the Social Event.